 - People who have had negative reactions to local anesthesia in the past

-- Patients or any age with special needs making it difficult to remain calm or still during treatment
+- Patients of any age with special needs make it difficult to remain calm or still during treatment

 If you fall into any one or more of the above categories, please take the time to explain your experiences and concerns with a dentist near you.
 The dentist and their staff will carefully review your medical history to confirm that you’re a good candidate for sedation dentistry near you and will explain the options available to help you achieve the right level of relaxation to ensure you get the treatment that you need.